Crown

 For me to pity you

-You, deaf and tone deaf
+You, intentionally deaf and tone deaf

 You had all the answers

-In the morning shallows, perhaps
+In the morning shallows, perhaps;

 But evaporation revealed even those

-Were anchor-less, yet stationary
+Were anchor-less, yet stationary ideas

-An algae
+An algae,

 Mucking up the colorless perfection of sunlit water